Evidence · Not Marketing

 "strong tailwind behind this sector right now"

 The opposite is true.
-4,000+ UK restaurant closures in 2024; 1,409 insolvencies in FY2023/24 (19% above prior decade high); 20% of UK restaurants carry negative net assets; 11 licensed premise closures per week through September 2025.
-The addressable market is contracting.
+3,353 UK hospitality insolvencies in 2025 — 14% of all UK insolvency cases [Morning Advertiser, Feb 2026]; 20% of UK restaurants carry negative net assets; 11 licensed premise closures per week through September 2025.
+The addressable market is contracting, not expanding.

 ✓ QUAD Analysis 2 verified · 3 flags